Sunday, 10 May 2026

 There are some among them who long back to the time that Amarrian law and order was present in the colony.
 These folks are a very tiny minority and consist of some early settlers, who used to be land owners, aspiring Holders, and overseers from back in the days that the planets in Epikouria were slave colonies.
 They call themselves the White Paladins, and have been recruiting support among disgruntled (human) youth among the new settlers in "Origin".

-The founders of the White Paladins were were disenfranchised after the slaves were set free more than a decade ago by the new powers that chased out the Amarr militiamen, who up to then had been in control of the system.
+The founders of the White Paladins were disenfranchised after the slaves were set free more than a decade ago by the new powers that chased out the Amarr militiamen, who up to then had been in control of the system.
 They viewed the takeover by the Alexylva Paradox as a hostile invasion, and rejected the new government's liberal stance on transhumanism, in agreement with brother Hugo's conviction that the non-human sentients are abominations.

 The Origin Colonial Authority - that is the current ruling class of the Originals - treats them as extremists that have to be curbed and educated, but they do not really persecute the White Paladins.
 They are given -like many other groups- their freedom of expression and thought as long as they do not harm others.